-General and administrative expenses for the year ended December 31, 2010 were approximately \$2.8 million, as compared to general and administrative expenses for the year ended December 31, 2009 of approximately \$1.9 million.
-Such expenses consist primarily of legal and accounting expenses, directors' and officers' insurance expense, marketing expenses, transfer agent costs, an allocation of a portion of our Advisor's payroll related costs and board of directors related costs.
-The increase in general and administrative expenses arises primarily from increased payroll, legal, accounting and professional expenses incurred to support our additional operations.
+General and administrative expenses for the year ended December 31, 2011 were approximately \$2.4 million as compared to general and administrative expenses for the year ended December 31, 2010 of approximately \$2.8 million.
+Such expenses consist primarily of legal and accounting expenses, directors' and officers' insurance expense, transfer agent costs, an allocation of a portion of our Advisor's payroll related costs and board of director's related costs.
+The decrease is primarily due to our Advisor's permanent waiver of certain reimbursable amounts due pursuant to the advisory agreement; such amounts were waived for the last three fiscal quarters of 2011 and totaled approximately \$740,000 for the year ended December 31, 2011.
+Partially offsetting the reduction related to the aforementioned waived reimbursable amounts were additional costs related to branding and other increases commensurate with our increased size.